EYELID SURGERY (BLEPHAROPLASTY)

 Eyelid surgery, or Blepharoplasty, is chosen by many men and women to correct bags and bulges around the eyes as well as drooping eyelids.
 Although more women than men choose eyelid surgery, the procedure is equally suited for both genders.

-During a consultation, Dr. Meadows will ask about vision, tear production, use of contact lenses, and expectations.
+During a consultation, you will be asked about vision, tear production, use of contact lenses, and expectations.
 This information, in addition to age, skin type, ethnic background, and degree of visual obstruction, is assessed to determine the best course of treatment.
-Eyelid surgery does not normally reduce wrinkling around the eye area nor does it lift a drooping brow.
-Therefore, many patients decide to combine eyelid surgery with other procedures such as a forehead and brow lift, fat transfer, mid facelift, and/or skin resurfacing to achieve the best overall result.
+Eyelid surgery does not normally reduce wrinkling around the eye area, nor does it lift a drooping brow.
+Therefore, many patients decide to combine eyelid surgery with other procedures such as a forehead and brow lift, fat transfer, mid-facelift, and/or skin resurfacing to achieve the best overall result.

 UNDERSTANDING THE PROCEDURE

 Eyelid surgery is performed in the office at Meadows Surgical Arts with local anesthesia under I.V. sedation.
 The procedure normally takes less than one hour.
 Upper and lower eyelid surgery may be performed at the same time; however, either can be done independently.